jdcaprace/signalk-raspberry-pi-rockblock9603/README.md

 * Once you are connected, type `AT+SBDSX` an you will get something such `+SBDSX: 0, 0, 0, -1, 0, 0`.
 The first number denote how many messages are waiting for delivery in the local memory of the modem.
 * You can now write `AT+SBDWT=Hello World!` and then press Enter.
 The system return `OK`.
 * Once again type `AT+SBDSX` an you will get something such `+SBDSX: 1, 0, 0, -1, 0, 0`.
 It denotes that one message is ready to be send.
 * Then type `AT+SBDIX` and press Enter.
 It will attempt to talk to the satellites and after a period of time return a status as `+SBDIX: 32, 8, 2, 0, 0, 0.` If the first number is not 0, then the message did NOT transmit and you'll need to try again.
 Keep entering the `AT+SBDIX` command until the first number in the status return is 0.
 You may have to try this several times depending on how good your view of the sky is, where the satellites are, etc. Wait 10s of seconds between each try to let the super capacitor the time to recharge.
-Once you receiv a feedback with the first number equal to zero, you can log into your RockBlock account and got to Messages, you should see the arrived message with "Hello World!" in the payload.
+Once you receive a feedback with the first number equal to zero, you can log into your RockBlock account and got to Messages, you should see the arrived message with "Hello World!" in the payload.

 What is the meaning of the returned 6 values:
-* MO status = status of outgoing transmission.
+* **MO status** = status of outgoing transmission.
     * [0-4] = Transmit successful.
     * [32] = No network service.
-* MOMSN = Mobile Originated Message Sequence Number.
+* **MOMSN** = Mobile Originated Message Sequence Number.
-* MT status = status of inbound transmission.
+* **MT status** = status of inbound transmission.
     * 0: No SBD message to receive from the satelite.
     * 1: SBD message successfully received from the satelite.
     * 2: An error occurred while attempting to perform a mailbox check or receive a message from the satelite.
-* MTMSN = Mobile Terminated Message Sequence Number.
+* **MTMSN** = Mobile Terminated Message Sequence Number.
-* MT length = bytes received.
+* **MT length** = bytes received.
     * The MT length is the length in bytes of the mobile terminated SBD message received from the satelite.
 If no message was received, this field will be zero.
-* MT queued = messages waiting to be delivered.
+* **MT queued** = messages waiting to be delivered.
     * MT queued is a count of mobile terminated SBD messages waiting at the satelite to be transferred to the rocklock.

 Time now to pass to the Signalk server.